d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Many standard SWI-Prolog facilities generate messages that refer to specific source code locations.
-For example, loading a Prolog file that contains singleton variables into the top-level will produce warning messages pointing to the starting line of the clauses where the singleton variables occur.
+For example, loading a Prolog file that contains singleton variables into the top-level produces warning messages pointing to the starting line of the clauses where the singleton variables occur.
 If you enable `compilation-shell-minor-mode' in the top-level buffer, Emacs recognizes the Prolog messages that refer to source locations and provides convenient commands for visiting such source locations from the top-level buffer.
-For more information about `compilation-shell-minor-mode', see [Compilation Mode] in the Emacs manual.
+For more information about `compilation-shell-minor-mode', see [Compilation Mode].

-  To use `compilation-shell-minor-mode' automatically in all top-level buffers, you can arrange for it to be enabled as part of the `sweeprolog-top-level-mode' hook, as follows:
+  To use `compilation-shell-minor-mode' automatically in all top-level buffers, you can arrange for the `sweeprolog-top-level-mode' hook to enable it as follows:

   ┌────
   │ (add-hook 'sweeprolog-top-level-mode-hook